SimmonsRitchie/business-days-js/readme.md

 bDays.check(presDay) // returns true
 ```

 You can also add custom holidays to to the default list.
 Each custom holiday is an object with a 'name' property and a 'rule' property.
-The rule defines the occurence of the holiday based on the grammar defined by [date-holidays](https://www.npmjs.com/package/date-holidays).
+The rule defines the occurrence of the holiday based on the grammar of [date-holidays](https://www.npmjs.com/package/date-holidays).

 ```
 import businessDays from "business-days-js";